-Southeast of Hanalei, the Okolehao Trail is a steep trail leading to an exceptional view over the Hanalei River Valley and the surrounding mountains.
+Southeast of Hanalei on Kauai, the Okolehao Trail is a steep trail leading to an exceptional view over the Hanalei River Valley and the surrounding mountains.
 The trail starts out through lush jungle and transitions to a very stout climb through dense Norfolk pine forest on Hihimanu Ridge to a stunning vista.
 It is a 1,200 foot climb over 2.3 miles to the vista point.
 The Okolehao Trail follows an old overgrown dirt road that was used long ago to access Ki plants that were used to make a distilled beverage from its roots.

 By the way, it can be a very muddy hike.
 So, it is stongly recommended to only attempt this when dry.
 Coming back down this out-and-back route can be comical when wet since the mud is very slippery.

 To reach the Okolehao Trail trailhead from Hanalei, head east on SR560 for 1.5 miles to the bridge over the Hanalei River.
 Just before the bridge, turn right heading south on Ohiki Road for 0.6 miles into the Hanalei National Wildlife Refuge.
 The parking area is on the left (east) side of the road.
 The trail starts across the road from the parking area (you may see a trail sign on the bottom of a bridge crossing a viaduct known as China Ditch).

 The lower section of this trail is maintained by the Hanalei National Wildlife Refuge.
 Sections of the upper trail is maintained by the Sierra Club Kauai Chapter.